pbs-assess/gfiphc/README.md

 For any spatiotemporal analyses, note that there the IPHC assign a "don't use for spatiotemporal models" code for each set, so look into that if necessary.

-## Instructions for updating gfiphc with new data each year
+## Instructions for importing and checking new data into gfiphc each year and re-running the vignettes

 For 2020 and 2021, only the first 20 hooks were evaluated from each skate.
 So, like for 2013, the data have been included in this package.
 For future years, copy the code `data-raw/iphc-2021-data.Rmd` (and rename for a new year) and follow the instructions for downloading the data from the IPHC website, checking the data, and saving it formatted for this package.
 The results [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf) and [iphc-2021-data.pdf](data-raw/iphc-2021-data.pdf) are also available for easier reading (only commit a final version of future .pdf's, not as you are working on it).